OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 The input of the vertex shader is called **attribute**.
 The value of the attribute is attached to the vertex currently processed.
 It can be a position, a color, or anything else, as we will see.

 In our vertex shader case, the shader needs to get the vertex position as input attribute.
-The output of the vertex shader will the variable gl_Position that represents the position of the current vertex after beeing transformed by the shader.
+The output of the vertex shader will the variable gl_Position that represents the position of the current vertex after being transformed by the shader.
 Here the output is simply the position vector completed by a 4th component.

 ~~~ html
 <script id="vshader" type="x-shader/x-vertex">